-The values you receive cannot be compared one-for-one with what you get in GT Metrix.
-Because Pingdom only measures until the onload event, which can be set in GT Metrix as well.
-However, the default is the Fully loaded time, which means that after this the page no longer loads anything.
-The most physical locations are offered by WebPageTest, plus there’s a filmstrip type viewing of how the website is loaded.
-A kind of site loading wireframe.
+The values you receive cannot be compared one-for-one with what you get in GTMetrix.
+Because Pingdom only measures until the onload event, which can be set in GTMetrix as well.

 The idea behind testing is that, if possible, we should avoid comparing the results of each tool one-for-one and understand what each result actually means (full load or onload event, etc.).